 There are several advantages to cloud-based software.
 Maintenance and updates are included in the cost, which is a huge benefit.
 Software-as-a-Service (SaaS) is another name for cloud-based software.
-Installing software on your own requires some tech expertise, plus you have to do all the troubleshooting on your own.
+Installing dynamic digital signage software on your own requires some tech expertise, plus you have to do all the troubleshooting on your own.
 In both cases, there may be some IT training involved.
 For SaaS options, training will be minimal since backend upkeep is done by the provider.
 If you purchase and install the software yourself, you will have to manage in-house training as well.

 Provisioning is the process of connecting and configuring your displays and players so that they can be used for digital signage purposes.
 This process requires specific expertise in the digital signage field.
 So unless you have the right tech staff, you’ll probably want to outsource this job.

-This might be the most variable cost factor of all since it totally depends on the content you plan to transmit on your digital signs.
+This might be the most variable cost of signage factor of all since it totally depends on the digital signage content you plan to transmit on your digital signs.
 For example, static text vs. a fully interactive touchscreen content will have a huge price difference.
 Content creation costs should be included in the monthly budget for your overall digital signage campaign costs.
 Start-up and installation costs are not included or part of your content costs.

 Graphic design, video creation, and other software supported content (e.g. bus, train, and plane schedules) all have different use cases and costs.
 If you use stock photos, you’ll need to consider the cost of stock license purchase.
 If you create your own images, you’ll need to pay the photographer, models, etc. Video footage will be even more expensive.

-The content you choose must make sense and align precisely with your brand and the message you want to transmit.
+The content you choose on your information screens must make sense and align precisely with your brand and the message you want to transmit.
 For example, wayfinding on a college campus shouldn’t get mixed up with menu choices for lunch.
 The reality is that an entire content creation team, calendar, and strategy should be deployed to get the most out of your signage.
 This implies weighing the costs of having the work done in-house, by freelancers, or through a professionally managed service/agency.